Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 # Observations
-Having a college education raises minority and white male salaries by roughly the same amount.
+Minorities with a college education raises their salaries by as much as for white Males.
 ## Gender
-- Male salaries are highest in all industries, followed by females and non-binaries.
+- Male salaries are highest in all industries, followed by Females and Non-Binaries.
-- Non-binary salaries are slightly higher than female salaries in the computer and tech industry.
-Is that because non-binaries are younger (and more tech-savvy) than females?
+- Non-Binary salaries are slightly higher than Female salaries in the computer and tech industry.
 ## Race
 - Whites are not the highest paid in any industry.
 - Salaries for "Asian or Asian American" and "Middle Eastern or Northern African" are much higher in the "media and digital," retail, and "transport or logistic" industries.
 - Native Americans are the highest paid in the utilities and telecommunications industry but the lowest in many other industries.

 # Conclusion
+Salary differences between genders are evident, with Females earning less than Males.
+Non-binaries earn less than Females in every industry except "computing or tech."
+Is that because Non-Binaries are younger (and more tech-savvy) than Females?

+Salary differences between races do not favor white Males, showing that there has been significant progress in not just closing the "gap" but exceeding it.
+It is a shame that the same cannot be said for gender differences.

-Salaries for minorities are highest in the government and education industries, probably due to strong adherence to equal opportunity laws.
+Salaries for all minorities are highest in the government and education industries, probably due to strong adherence to equal opportunity laws, which is noble.
+However, there is a lot of room for improvement in other industries.

 # Notes
 All charts were made with Tableau and can be found here: https://public.tableau.com/app/profile/peter.thibodeau/vizzes